aTechGuide/gatsby-theme-blog-starter/README.md

 ## Options
 - `trackingId` => Google Analytics Tracking ID
 - `postsPath` => Name of the directory (at root of App) from where the posts should be picked
+- `postsPerPage` => Maximum number of posts displayed on each pagination page

 ### Default Options
 ```